Updated: August 26th, 2019

 This might be the point to start with pen and paper - decide which overall process you are creating a workflow design for and sketch out the different tasks and activities on a basic flowchart that make up that process.

 Now is not the time to create a perfect workflow diagram, but it is the time to get everything down so that you don’t miss any key tasks.

-An important part for every workflow is to have clear start and end points, so you may want to begin with those and work out the middle piece.
+An important part for every workflow design is to have clear start and end points, so you may want to begin with those and work out the middle piece.
 It’s a common mistake to be unclear on either the start or end-point, as this can lead to workflow models that don’t integrate tasks as well as they should.

 Next, come up with every step that is involved in between the start and the end points.
-Make sure those steps will integrate properly into a workflow and indicate any step that is contingent on other information with a decision box (the diamond-shaped box that indicates a question).
+Make sure those steps will integrate properly into a workflow design process and indicate any step that is contingent on other information with a decision box (the diamond-shaped box that indicates a question).

 - Clarity over each step

 - Identifying opportunities for simplification or for improvements to be made

 [Tweet "Diagram your workflow and look for opportunities to simplify it"]

 Consider inputs and outputs

 A task is usually much more than what the simple box on your diagram indicates (which is one reason we have designed Rindle on a card system - to make it easy to bring in that extra information).